Leony

-Leonie Burger (born 25 June 1997), known professionally as Leony, is a German pop singer-songwriter.
+Leonie Burger (born 25 June 1997), mononymously known as Leony, is a German pop singer-songwriter.

 Career

 Along with Julian Vogl and Maximillian Böhle, Leonie Burger performed on RTL's Rising Star as part of the band 'Unknown Passenger'.
 In the finale, they received 92.77% of the audience's vote for their version of Stay.
 She got to know her early band manager Nik Hafermann through the show.
 The band had a few appearances in smaller clubs, but the group disbanded shortly thereafter.
 Leonie performed as a solo artist from then on, using a slightly modified spelling of her first name as her stage name.

 In 2016, Leony signed with Sony Music in Australia, subsequently undertaking a lot of vocal coaching.
-Her first songs were produced in Sweden, with her releasing her first debut single Surrender in 2017.
+Her first songs were produced in Sweden, with her releasing her first debut single "Surrender" in 2017.
 The song was used in a Sylvie Meis underwear commercial.
-The single Boots was released in 2018, with More Than Friends following in 2019.
+The single "Boots" was released in 2018, with "More Than Friends" following in 2019.

-Thereafter, she moved over to a different brand, with Vitali Zestovskih and Mark Becker becoming her new managers and producers.
-Together with DJ duo Vize and Sam Feldt she released her new single Far Away from Home.
-Her breakthrough came in July 2020 with her remake of Modern Talking's song Brother Louie in collaboration with Vize, Kazakh artist Imanbek and the former Modern Talking member, Dieter Bohlen.
+In 2020, Leony moved over to a different brand, with Vitali Zestovskih and Mark Becker becoming her new managers and producers.
+Together with DJ duo Vize and Sam Feldt she released her new single "Far Away from Home".
+Her breakthrough came in July 2020 with her remake of Modern Talking's song "Brother Louie" in collaboration with Vize, Kazakh artist Imanbek and the former Modern Talking member, Dieter Bohlen.

-In 2022, Leony was a music mentor for Emilia and her song Outside and Inside in Dein Song, a reality television music competition on German broadcaster ZDF.
+In 2022, Leony was a music mentor for Emilia in Dein Song, a reality television music competition on German broadcaster ZDF.

 In 2023, she featured as a judge on the 20th season of German reality talent show Deutschland sucht den Superstar.